vi for Beginners

 Many new Linux administrators find the

-This article is not intended to make you a master of
+This article is not going to make you a master of

 vi has two modes: command and input.

-Input mode allows text to be entered in the file.
+Input mode enables you to enter text in the file.
 You activate this mode with a set of command mode characters.
 A status bar at the bottom of the screen indicates which input mode is in use.
 The <esc> key exits input mode and returns the editor to command mode.

 The simple movement keys are h, j, k, and l.

 |h||cursor left||Key is at left of the group on the keyboard|

 |l||Cursor right||(lowercase letter l) Key is at the right of the group on the keyboard|

 Many administrators only use these four keys to navigate their files.
 After you get comfortable with the basic movements, the next step is to learn how to move more efficiently.

 |0||(zero) Go to the front of the current line|

 |$||Go to the end of the current line|